 Baptisms (Christenings) at St Mary’s Platt

 “Baptism” and “Christening” are just two different words for the same service, and we are delighted that you are considering this important step.
 It is a service for those who want their child to be brought up as a Christian and if that is your decision, we look forward to welcoming you into the church family here at St Mary’s Platt.
 Baptism has its roots in the bible and signifies a fresh start with God.
 Jesus himself was baptised at the start of his ministry and in his last words to his disciples he told them to baptise everyone who wanted to become a Christian.
 In the baptism service you will be asked to make promises to God on behalf of your child.
-If you would like to know more, please contact Jane.
+If you would like to know more, please contact the Vicar, Revd Lorraine Turner.

 If you are bringing a child under the age of 12 years for baptism, you will be asked to